 There have been plenty of stock drops this year so far, but stock never lasts long.
-The bad news is shortages will continue until at least the end of the month.
 The good news?
 Stock drops are frequent, if not regular.
 To improve your chances of bagging an Xbox Series X or S, bookmark this page and keep checking back.

 UK: Xbox Series X order details

 The Xbox Series X costs £449 in the UK, while the all-digital Xbox Series S is £249.
 Below are links to the major UK shops stocking the Xbox.
 As its a brand new console, the price should be the same across all stores.

 - Currys PC World: Series S in stock